grapemarketer/Discretionary-Price-Action-Schema-Template-BTC-v2.0-/README.md

 If `referenced_structure.structure_price` is provided, the helper also checks whether the structure was reclaimed or invalidated during the lookahead window.

+Only events with an integer `event_candle_idx` and `expected_direction` of `long` or `short` are measured.
+Neutral or incomplete events remain unmeasured.

 ## Extra Lookahead Candles

-The main script only includes the 24-hour manual labeling session in `candles`.
+The generator only includes the 24-hour manual labeling session in `candles`.

 If a labeled event is close to the end of the session, the 48-candle outcome window may extend beyond the available session candles.
-In that case, the helper script fetches up to 12 additional hours of Binance 15-minute candles.
+In that case, the helper fetches up to 12 additional hours of Binance 15-minute candles.

 The first extra candle starts exactly at: